Acoustic wave propagation through a supercooled liquid: A normal mode analysis: Acoustic wave propagation

-Next, to confirm the validity of normal mode analysis, the dispersion relationship of this soft-core particle system was calculated.
-The dispersion relationship can be found from the dynamic structure factor $S(k,\omega)$; however, it can also be calculated by normal mode analysis using the same data.
-The method of Taraskin et al. was employed here \cite{taraskin:2000}.
-If an impinging plane wave with wavenumber $k$ is assumed in Eq. (\ref{input_w}), the contribution of mode $j$ to that plane wave can be applied in Eq. (\ref{alpha_kj}) as a spectral density coefficient.
-Term $A$ in Eq. (\ref{input_w}) is a normalization coefficient, and a longitudinal wave and a transverse wave can be distinguished by whether the polarization vector $\hat{\bm{n}}$ is parallel or perpendicular to the wavenumber vector $\bm{k}$, respectively. $\bm{a}_i^j$ is the eigenvector of particle i in mode j.
-This coefficient provides the spectral density, which is calculated using Eq. (\ref{Skw}).
+Here, we investigated the acoustic wave propagation.
+The dispersion relation can be found from the dynamic structure factor; however, it can also be calculated by the normal mode analysis using the spectral density $S(k,\omega)$ which is a quantity proportional to the dynamic structure factor.
+The method of Taraskin et al. \cite{taraskin_2000} was employed in the present study.
+If an impinging plane wave with wavenumber $k$ is assumed in Eq. (\ref{input_w}), the contribution of mode $j$ to that plane wave can be applied in Eq. (\ref{alpha_kj}) as a spectral density coefficient $\alpha_{\bm{k}}^j$.
+The term $A$ in Eq. (\ref{input_w}) is a normalization coefficient, and a longitudinal wave and a transverse wave can be distinguished by whether the polarization vector $\hat{\bm{n}}$ is parallel or perpendicular to the wavenumber vector $\bm{k}$, respectively.
+Then, the coefficient $\alpha_{\bm{k}}^j$ provides the spectral density $S(k,\omega)$, which is calculated using Eq. (\ref{Skw}) \cite{taraskin_2000}.
+Here, we determined the coefficient $A$ from the normalization condition $\sum_{j=1}^{3N}|\alpha_{\bm{k}}^j|^2 = 1$.